 If you are facing 100% Disk usage on a Windows 10 PC with SDD drive, the problem could be due to a firmware bug that prevents SSD drives from completing input/output requests.

-3. On the next screen, click on Driver > Driver Details.
+On the next screen, switch to Driver tab and click on Driver Details.

-4. If you see storachi.sys on the Driver Details Window, will have disable MS Mode for the Driver by using Registry Editor fix mentioned on Microsoft’s support page.
+If you see storachi.sys entry on Driver Details screen, you need to disable MS Mode for the Driver by using Registry Editor fix mentioned on Microsoft’s support page.

-Presence of Viruses and Malware on your computer can cause a variety of problems, including 100% Disk Usage Error.
+Presence of Viruses and Malware on the computer can cause a variety of problems, including 100% Disk Usage Error.

 Hence, make sure that the Antivirus program on your computer is up to date.
 Also, make use of Microsoft’s free Malware Removal Tool to scan for Malware and fix problems on your computer.

-1. Right-click on the Start button and click on PowerShell Admin or (Command Prompt Admin) option.
+Right-click on the Start button and select PowerShell Admin or (Command Prompt Admin) option.

 Note: This process can take a very long time (5 to 12 hours or more).